coder/coder/docs/ides/emacs-tramp.md

 `coder.<WORKSPACE NAME>`.
 Be sure to replace the values between angle brackets:

 - `<LSP SERVER BINARY>` : The name of the language server binary, without any path components.
-For example to use the Deno Javascript language server use the value `deno`.
+For example to use the Deno JavaScript language server use the value `deno`.
 - `<LANGUAGE MODE>`: The name of the Emacs major mode for which the language server should be used.
-For example to enable the language server for Javascript development use the value `web-mode`.
+For example to enable the language server for JavaScript development use the value `web-mode`.
-- `<LANGUAGE SERVER ID>`: This is just the name that `lsp-mode` will use to refer to this language server.
+- `<LANGUAGE SERVER ID>`: This is the name that `lsp-mode` will use to refer to this language server.
 If you are ever looking for output buffers or files they may have this name in them.